hitachihex/WillOfTheWispsTAS/README.md

 Hotkeys are basic:

-F1 - to pause\start framestep.
+F1 - To pause\unpause

-F4 - start playback, read from Ori.rec in the directory where the game executable is located.
+F4 - Toggle playback, read from Ori.rec in the directory where the game executable is located.

+F9 - Toggle display of in-game OSD (this is the alternative to Buggy)

 --------------------------------------------------------